-In this post, we’ll explain why your web host may have blocked your SMTP connection and how you can fix it.
+In this post, I’ll explain why your web host may have blocked your SMTP connection and how you can fix it using a sender that supports email API.

 Why Is SMTP Blocked By Web Hosts?